zharley/stack/etc/setup.md

 ## Device configuration

 Configure partitions in preparation for bare-bones Ubuntu setup.
+This assumes that the system is booted in a recovery or live CD environment.

 ### Partitions